Daniel-Nikpayuk/nik/README.md

 > programming, but rather with fundamental epistemological issues.
 (3.5 Streams, footnote 76)

-When you're designing a library for processor as well as memory efficiency, you will often have to apply the engineering technique of multiplexing: Sharing space.
-The other strength of C++ is template programming: genericicity.
-As it turns out, the generic programming paradigm is functional in nature, and as the above quote points out, it and the OOP are not always an easy match.
+When you're designing a library for processor as well as memory efficiency, you will often have to apply the engineering technique of *multiplexing*: sharing space.
+The other strength of C++ is template programming: *genericicity*.
+As it turns out, the generic
+(and thus template) programming paradigm is functional in nature, and as the above quote points out, it and the OOP are not always an easy match.

 The Object Disorientation paradigm here considers this and looks to strike a balance between the two to maintain a certain level of efficiency.